jmzkChain/jmzk/docs/ABI-References.md

     }
 }
 ```
 This sample group has the name `testgroup` and key `EVT6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV`.
-Threshold of root node is 6 and it has three child nodes, with the weight is all the value of 3.
+Threshold of root node is 6 and it has 3 child nodes, with the weight is all the value of 3.

 ## Typedefs
 Normally `typedef` is a keyword in C and C++.
 And it shares the same meaning here.
-It means that the each type of the followings are the same type as one original type.
-Only have different names.
+It means that each type of the followings is the same type as its relative original type, or can be considered as an alias of the original type.

-And type with `[]` as suffix means is a array type, like `int32[]` means it a array type that its element type is `int32`.
+Any type with `[]` as suffix stands for an array type.
+For example, `int32[]` defines an array type and every single element in that array belongs to type `int32`.
-Type with `?` as suffix means is a optional type which its value can be not provided.
+A type with `?` as suffix means it is an optional type whose value can be undefined.

 | Typedef Type | Original Type |
 |-------------------|----------------|